 Out of School Music Lessons

-In 2018 Hillcrest Normal School is offering out of school group music lessons in violin, cello, keyboard, recorder, flute, clarinet, saxophone and guitar.
+In 2019 Hillcrest Normal School is offering out of school group music lessons in violin, cello, keyboard, recorder, flute, clarinet, saxophone, drums and guitar.
 Instruments can be hired or purchased through KBB Music and MusicWorks outlet stores.

 Registrations are taken at the start of the year, for the whole year.
 No registrations will be taken after the closing date on the form.
 Once you have completed and submitted your registration form, the tutor will be in touch to discuss a possible start day and time.